jankrepl/deepdow/docs/source/layers.rst

 .. warning::

-    All the :code:`deepdow` layers assume that the input and output tensors have an extra dimension in the front - the **sample** dimension.
+    All the :code:`deepdow` layers assume that the input and output tensors have an extra dimension in the front—the **sample** dimension.
 We omit this dimension on purpose to make the examples and sketches simpler.

 Transform layers